Weather Experts Concerned About Impact Of Colorado's 'Very Rare' Dry Winter

 “If we have a below average that is going to be a major concern for our state as well as other surrounding states,” Bolinger said.

-The good news, she says there’s time for things to turnaround.MORE NEWS: Beloved Chicano Artist Stevon Lucero Remembered For 'Genius' Work
+The good news, she says there’s time for things to turn around.

 “We’ve been able to make up deficits like that before with big January, February snows in the mountains and we do have a long way to go,” she said.